Course Overview and Login

 First-time visitor or new student?
 Learn about the Course and Registration.

-Welcome to "ADA Basic Building Blocks", an introductory webcourse on the Americans with Disabilities Act of 1990 (ADA) that explores the legal requirements and spirit of the ADA.
+"ADA Basic Building Blocks" is an introductory webcourse on the Americans with Disabilities Act of 1990 (ADA) that is designed to help increase your knowledge and understanding of the basic principles and core concepts in the ADA and the ADA Amendments Act of 2008 (ADAAA).

 Learn About the Course

-New student registration for the ADA Basics webcourse creates a unique login that is needed each time you access this course.
-Your login is also used to confidentially track your course progress and verify your eligibility for Certificate, CEU, & CRCC Requirements.
+You must **Register for the ADA Basics webcourse to create your unique login that is needed each time this course is used to track your progress and eligibility for education credit.

 Objectives

-The course is designed to provide you with the basic principles and core concepts of the Americans with Disabilities Act of 1990 (ADA).
+The course is designed to provide you with the basic principles and core concepts of the Americans with Disabilities Act of 1990 (ADA) and the ADA Amendments Act of 2008 (ADAAA).

 Upon completion of this course, you will be able to: